jamesflorentino/nanoScrollerJS/README.md

 # nanoScroller.js
 [nanoScroller.js](http://jamesflorentino.com/jquery.nanoscroller) is a jQuery plugin that offers a simple way of implementing non-distracting scrollbars for your website.
 It also respects html markup and uses only two layers for scrolling content.
 The other scrollbar div elements `.pane` and `.slider` are added during run time to prevent clutter in templating.
 It is aimed at providing scrollbar solutions for dynamic content such as from ajax's.

+Please visit the downloads section to get the js and css template file (.zip).

 To start using, you to do three basic things:

 ### Mark Up